IAmHughes/Multi-Search_Language-Learning/README.md

 # Multi-search for language learning
-Simple webpage that allows you to search for a word in your target language and find images, definitions, conjugation tables, and more for use in flash card systems (Anki, etc.) and general language learning.
+Basic webpage that allows you to search for a word in your target language and find images, definitions, conjugation tables, and more for use in flash card systems (Anki, etc.) and general language learning.
+Leverages GitHub Pages.

 ## Getting started
 Navigate to [the search page](https://iamhughes.github.io/Multi-Search_Language-Learning/) and select your language.
 Type your word into the search field and press `Enter` or click the `Submit` button.
 You can select and deselect which websites you wish to search in.